Victoneux/dotfiles/README.md

 # spooky_dotfiles
-The dotfiles for my Arch Linux rice, a GTK-integrated rice for my laptop and desktop.
+The dotfiles for my Arch Linux rice, made for my laptop and desktop.
 You probably shouldn't use it, my code is spaghetti.

 Required Packages:

-Pacman: awesome rofi
+  pacman -S awesome rofi

-AUR (yay): picom-git betterlockscreen ly
+  yay -S picom-git betterlockscreen ly

-Meant to be used with gensymlinks.sh, to keep everything updated from the repo.
+Uses gensymlinks.sh to generate links betweeen ~/dotfiles and misc locations to keep all dotfiles updated from one central location.